1960 European Nations' Cup quarter-finals: Matches

 The eight matches took place over two legs, taking place in 1959 and 1960.
 All times are CET (UTC+1).

 France won 9–4 on aggregate and qualified for the 1960 European Nations' Cup.

 Yugoslavia won 6–3 on aggregate and qualified for the 1960 European Nations' Cup.

 Czechoslovakia won 5–0 on aggregate and qualified for the 1960 European Nations' Cup.

-The Soviet Union qualified for the 1960 European Nations' Cup as Spain refused to travel to the Soviet Union for the first leg: UEFA disqualified Spain, and awarded the Soviet Union a 3–0 victory for both legs.
+Francisco Franco did not allow the Soviet Union football team to enter Spain to play the first leg.
+The Soviet Union qualified for the 1960 European Nations' Cup by disqualification.